 I went down this rabbit hole before.
 How much do I need to save now to retire some day?
-Which require me to ask how much do I need in the future.
+Which requires me to ask how much do I need in the future.
 This is probably my second blog post on this topic (retirement and minimal spending).
 What I suggested before was am extreme look but it is neither wise nor practical.

 Whatever, you read here, take it with a grain of salt because I’m not a financial advisor.
 They are just some thoughts I have.